pyeve/eve/docs/config.rst

 When you want to hide some *secret fields* from client, you should use inclusive projection setting and include all fields should be exposed.
-While, when you want to limit default responsesto certain fields but still allow them to be accessible through client-side projections, you should use exclusive projection setting and exclude fields should be omitted.
+While, when you want to limit default responses to certain fields but still allow them to be accessible through client-side projections, you should use exclusive projection setting and exclude fields should be omitted.